Image Track Module f-comfyui 8 min ⌘ Playground

 The image-gen pipeline is a dataflow, not a sequence of calls

 A full image generation involves: load checkpoint, encode positive prompt, encode negative prompt, generate noise latent, KSampler with model + conditioning + latent, VAE decode, save image.
 Each step has dozens of optional parameters.
 Linear scripts (the old way) became unmaintainable; ComfyUI's node graph makes the pipeline structure visible and modifiable.
+One 2026 footnote: guidance-distilled models like the FLUX family take no negative prompt and no classic CFG — their graphs drop the negative-conditioning branch entirely.
+The canonical graph described here is the SD-era recipe.

 GRAPH AS JSON